jgudo/ecommerce-react/README.md

 Login into your google account and create a new firebase project [here](https://console.firebase.google.com/u/0/)

 Create an `env` file - Set filename`.env.prod` file for production and `.env.dev`for development and save it in the root of your project folder and add the following configuration details.
+You can either use the same configuration details for both development and production but it's best to make separate projects.
 It can be found on your firebase project settings.

 ```
 // SAMPLE CONFIG, you should put the actual config details found on your project settings